LAPD Officer Pleads Not Guilty to Killing 3 Family Members in DUI Crash in Whittier

 Just hours before the deadly crash on Sept.
 26, 2017, an Instagram account belonging to Verduzco showed a 10-second video with a cartoon character in a car and the accompanying message, “#dontdrinkanddrive.”
 It appeared to have been posted as an Instagram story.

-About three hours after, around 10:25 p.m., a deadly crash in Whittier left a teenager and his parents dead, officials said.
+About three hours later, around 10:25 p.m., a deadly crash in Whittier left a teenager and his parents dead, officials said.

 Authorities later said Verduzco was behind the wheel of a 2016 Chevy Camaro that rear-ended the vehicle being driven by the family, a Nissan, and another vehicle along the 605 Freeway.
 He was off-duty at the time.